DDLund/Rover-Satellite-Data-Analysis/README.md

 ![](images/class_regions.png)

-Plot of the decision tree regions The decision region can be plotted on a 2-D graph because the decision tree splits in exactly two features.
+Plot of the decision tree regions.
+The decision region can be plotted on a 2-D graph because the decision tree splits in exactly two features.